 - University of Tampere tuition fee scholarships cover either 100% or 50% of the tuition fees during the two-year Master’s degree programme.

 - University of Tampere global student award for academic excellence scholarships cover 100% of the tuition fees and include a 7,000 € annual scholarship to cover your living expenses during the two-year Master’s degree programme.

 Applicants apply for the scholarship as part of the application to the degree programme.
 Admitted applicants who have been granted a scholarship will be informed about this together with the admission decision.

 For more information on who is required to pay the fee and on the available scholarships, please see Fees and Scholarships web page.

-- the applicant’s academic quality and the success and the relevance of the applicant's overall study record in the completed Bachelor's degree and other studies, judged primarily from the degree certificate and transcript of records
+- the academic quality as well as the success and the relevance of your overall study record in the completed Bachelor's degree and other studies, judged primarily from the degree certificate and transcript of records

-- motivation to study specifically in this Programme; demonstrated interest in and commitment to research in Peace and Conflict studies (evidenced in the motivation letter and CV)
+- motivation to study specifically in this programme; demonstrated interest in and commitment to research in Peace and Conflict studies, judged from the letter of motivation and the CV

 Announcement of results and rectification procedure